-You will now work with chapter 36 of the book of Genesis in Friulian.
-The subject matter of Gjenesi 36 is la dissendence di Esaù (Esau’s offspring).
-A particularity of this chapter is that it contains little new Friulian vocabulary or grammar to be learned (there are nonetheless several new usages that appear); rather, you will encounter a great deal of names.
+You will now work with chapter 36 of the book of Genesis in Friulian, where the subject matter is la dissendence di Esaù (lineage of Esau).
+A particularity of this chapter is that, rather than a great deal of new Friulian vocabulary or grammar to be learned, it contains a great deal of names.
 For your reference, all names have been listed at the end of this post, rather than interspersed in the notes.

 Learn or review the following: ve chi (here is, behold), la gjernazie (offspring), framieç di (amongst), un itit (Hittite), un urit (Horite), parturî (to bear), cjapâ sù (to gather), il besteam minût e grant (small and large livestock; that is, sheep and cattle), insome (in conclusion), dâ dongje (to gather), partî par (to leave for), un’altre tiere (another land, a different land), lontan di (far from), di fat (in fact), vê masse robe (to have too many things, to have too much stock), stâ adun (to stay together), ducj i dôi (both of them), vonde (enough), il teren (land, terrain), sistemâsi (to settle down, to get set up), la mont (mount).